 Precisely which organizations and individuals were behind, or had knowledge of the 9/11 attacks is still unclear.
 Plenty of ludicrous theories about the attacks have been put forward by assorted lunatics and even intelligence agents.
 Remember David Shayler, the MI5 officer who, during the high-tide of the 9/11 truth movement, argued that the planes that struck the Twin Towers were in fact missiles camouflaged by holograms?
 Perhaps in order to ensure that nobody could take his theory about 9/11 seriously, Shayler also claimed to be the Messiah (move over, David Icke) and to be able to control the footballing fortunes of Middlesbrough F.C.
-The crazy assertions of Shayler and many others have served those in power as a useful distraction, discrediting the people asking serious questions about the attacks.
+The preposterous assertions of Shayler, like those of the absurd Alex Jones, have served over time as a useful distraction, discrediting anybody who dares to ask probing questions about the attacks.
 But the doubts and questions of independent investigators and victims' family members are not so easily laughed off.
 To this day, many people are aware that, in the title of Jon Gold's useful recent collection of interviews, We Were Lied to About 9/11 and they are looking for an honest and coherent account of what actually happened.